jodal/pykka/README.rst

 Install Pykka's dependencies:

-- Python 2.6, 2.7, or 3.2+.
-Note that gevent is not available on Python 3.
+- Python 2.6, 2.7, or 3.2+

+- Optionally, Python 2.6/2.7 only (eventlet is known to work with PyPy 2.0 as well but Pykka is not tested with it yet):

-- Optionally, `gevent <http://www.gevent.org/>`_, if you want to use gevent based actors from ``pykka.gevent``.
+  - `gevent <http://www.gevent.org/>`_, if you want to use gevent based actors from ``pykka.gevent``.
+  - `eventlet <http://eventlet.net/>`_, if you want to use eventlet based actors from ``pykka.eventlet``.

 To install Pykka you can use pip::